 Depending on the Pest Management Professional, or PMP, they should first utilize some form of non-chemical removal.
 Some Pest Management Professionals will just thoroughly vacuum the seams, tufts, and folds of your mattress and other areas where bed bugs are present.

-The goal here is to kill as many bed bugs initially therefore relying on pesticides less.
-For a more thorough initially kill, we recommend searching for a company that kills bed bugs with either extreme cold or extreme heat.
+The goal here is to kill as many bed bugs initially, therefore, relying on pesticides less.
+For a more thorough initial kill, we recommend searching for a company that kills bed bugs with either extreme cold or extreme heat.

 Bed bugs and their eggs die immediately when exposed to extreme temperatures.
 By significantly reducing the population with either Steam (heat) or Cryonite (cold) before the chemical treatment, you set yourself up for success.

 The next step of chemical treatment is applying the chemical to areas where bed bug activity is present.